Jean de Quen: Lac Saint-Jean

-In 1651, Father Jean de Quen founded the Ange-Gardien mission, the first permanent European settlement at Sept-Îles.
+In 1651, he founded the Ange-Gardien mission, the first permanent European settlement at Sept-Îles.

-Quen died of fever on October 8, 1659, and was buried at Quebec City.
+He died of fever on October 8, 1659, and was buried at Quebec City.
 His remains were discovered in 1878, and were transferred to the Ursuline chapel in 1891.

 Legacy

-The Centre d'histoire et d'archéologie de la Métabetchouane contains an exhibition discussing the life and works of Father Jean de Quen, as well as a memorial for the explorer.
+The Centre d'histoire et d'archéologie de la Métabetchouane contains an exhibition discussing the explorer's life and works, as well as a memorial for him.

-The AV Jean de Quen in Quebec is named for him.
+Avenue Jean-de-Quen in Quebec City is named after him.